adimesi/JamLink/README.md

 # JamLink – Real-Time Collaborative Song Session App 🎶

 Welcome to **JamLink** – a vibrant platform for musicians and music fans to create, share, and enjoy songs together in real time!
-Whether you’re leading a jam or joining as a player, JaMoveo makes collaboration easy and fun.
+Whether you’re leading a jam or joining as a player, JamLink makes collaboration easy and fun.
 Enjoy live song sharing, instant updates, and a lively community—all in one place.

 ## Screenshots